-Section 7 - Priority Points (Optional): To earn priority points applicants must articulate how they will carry out the following:

-- 1. Collaborate with at least one traditional public school or traditional public school district (up to 2 points) - 2.
-Promote high-quality educator and community centered charter schools to support underserved students (up to 2 points) - 3.
-Provide services to high school students (up to 2 points) - 4.
-Provide services to rural communities (up to 2 points)

-Selection Criteria Limited / No Evidence 0-1 Weak Evidence 2 Moderate Evidence 3 Good Evidence 4 Strong Evidence 5 Applicant must describe the nature of the collaboration between a traditional public school or a traditional public school district: For example, it could be curricular, professional development, policy creation, shared systems for transportation or for providing services to students with disabilities or English Learners, etc.).
-School provides a project plan that includes a timeline, and roles and responsibilities of each member of the collaboration, resources being contributed and at least one measure to show how the success of this collaboration will be measured (e.g. parents from charter and public school to meet quarterly to discuss collaboration, best practices to be shared via a co-hosted webinar etc.) Applicants may also outline a plan to develop a partnership with a traditional

-public school in a CSP- supported collaboration / submit an existing MOU or other evidence of collaboration with district (which must be submitted within 120 days of award receipt or 120 days of the date the collaboration is scheduled to begin, whichever is later)

-2. Applicant must describe how

-they would promote high-quality educator and community centered

-charter schools to support
+Section 7 - Priority Points (Optional): To earn priority points applicants must articulate how they will carry out the following: 1.
+Collaborate with at least one traditional public school or traditional public school district (up to 2 points) 2.
+Promote high-quality educator and community centered charter schools to support underserved students (up to 2 points) 3.
+Provide services to high school students (up to 2 points) 4.
+Provide services to rural communities (up to 2 points) Selection Criteria Limited / Weak Moderate Good Strong Evidence 2 Evidence 3 Evidence 4 Evidence 5 No Evidence 0-1 1.
+Applicant must describe the nature of the collaboration between a traditional public school or public school district: • For example, it could be curricular, professional development, policy creation, shared systems for transportation or for providing services to students with disabilities or English Learners, etc.).
+School provides a project plan that includes a timeline, and roles and responsibilities of each member of the collaboration, resources being contributed and at least one measure to show how the success of this collaboration will be measured (e.g. parents from charter and public school to meet quarterly to discuss collaboration, best practices to be shared via a co-hosted webinar etc.) • Applicants may also outline a plan to develop a partnership with a traditional public school in a CSP-supported collaboration / submit an existing MOU, evidence of collaboration with district (must be submitted within 120 days of award receipt or 120 days of the date the collaboration is scheduled to begin, whichever is later) 2.
+Applicant must describe how they intend to promote high-quality educator and community centered charter schools to support underserved students: Description of proposed program and how it serves one or more of the following categories of students outlined in CT Gen Statutes § 10-66bb(c)(3) parts i) through vi), i.e. (i) Students with a history of low academic performance, (ii) students who receive free or reduced priced lunches pursuant to federal law and regulations, (iii) students with a history of behavioral and social difficulties, (iv) students identified as requiring special education, (v) students who are English language learners, or (vi) students of a single gender.
+Applicants for this priority must demonstrate how the project was developed in meaningful and ongoing engagement with current / former educators and informed by an authentic assessment of community assets.
+Timeline must be included that shows key milestones during the schools planning, development and implementation

-underserved students:

-Description of program they

-are proposing and how it

-serves one or more of the following categories of

-students outlined in CT Gen

-Statutes § 10-66bb(c)(3)

-parts i) through vi), i.e.

-(i) Students with a history of low academic performance,

-(ii) students who receive

-free or reduced priced

-lunches pursuant to federal

-law and regulations, (iii) students with a history of

-behavioral and social

-difficulties, (iv) students

-identified as requiring

-special education, (v) students who are English

-language learners, or (vi)

-students of a single gender.

-Applicants for this priority

-must demonstrate how the

-project was developed in meaningful and ongoing

-engagement with current /

-former educators and

-informed by an authentic

-assessment of community assets.
-Timeline must be

-access.
-Timolino mast be į l i I

-included that shows key milestones during the schools planning, development and implementation 3.
-Applicant must describe how they would provide services to high school students Applicant provide an outline for a high-quality high school program Can demonstrate community demand for high school seats.
-4. Applicants must describe how they would provide services to rural communities Schools must articulate a plan to serve the needs of students in rural geographic areas (designated as rural by the Connecticut Office of Rural Health) If a school is already operating in a rural designated area it may qualify for these priority points Total score possible: 8 points score possible: 8 points Applicant score in section 7: /8 Reviewer Comments - Priority Points:
+3. Applicant must describe how they would provide services to high school students Applicant provide an outline for a high-quality high school program Can demonstrate community demand for high school seats.
+4. Applicants must describe how they would provide services to rural communities Schools must articulate a plan to serve the needs of students in rural geographic areas (designated as rural by the Connecticut Office of Rural Health) If a school is already operating in a rural designated area it may qualify for these priority points Total score possible: 8 points Applicant sc ore in secti on 7: /8 Reviewer Comments - Priority Poin its: